Digital Twin-Empowered Task Assignment in Aerial MEC Network: A Resource Coalition Cooperation Approach with Generative Model: Simulation Results and Discussion

-Aim to make the experiment better focused on the resource coalition cooperation strategy proposed in this paper, we select an area of 1 km $*$ 1 km set that is uncovered by an airship and 30 UAVs in the data set.
-The simulation environment considers all UAVs flying at the fixed altitude of 800 m, an airship hovers at a fixed altitude of 2000 m.
+Aim to make the experiment better focused on the resource coalition cooperation strategy proposed in this paper, we select an area of 1 km $*$ 1 km set that is covered by an airship and multiple UAVs in the data set.
+The simulation environment is mainly for the needs of densely populated urban high-rise buildings.
+The existing most urban high-rise buildings are below 800 m.
+Therefore, we consider all UAVs flying at a fixed altitude of 800 m.
+Furthermore, in addition to cooperating with the UAVs below, the airship will also carry some observation payloads for air-to-ground monitoring.
+At this time, its own safety factors must also be considered.
+For example, in the case of sudden volcanic disasters, the height of the smoke column can reach hundreds or even thousands of meters.
+In this way, we set an airship to hover at a fixed altitude of 2000 m.
 The transmission channels of M2U and U2A in this experimental design of an aerial MEC network adopt the Rayleigh fading model.
 The number of time slots is set to 500 and each slot has a maximum duration $t$ = 60 s.
 The DTs of UAVs and MEDs are established on the airship.
 The DTs of MEDs reflect the dynamic demand and supply of resources by the UAVs.
-We feed about two hundred labeled strategies to the diffusion model and train the denoising process of U-Net with maximum-likelihood estimation \cite{huang2023ai}.
+Hence, we turn the non-convex resource optimization problem into a convex optimization problem with linear constraints that can be solved using conventional optimization tools such as CVX.
+Moreover, we feed about two hundred labeled strategies to the diffusion model and train the denoising process of U-Net with maximum-likelihood estimation \cite{huang2023ai}.
 The tasks were generated randomly on the MEDs and assigned to UAVs with airship assistance.
+We perform simulation experiments in the platform of MATLAB R2019a.
+The PC is equipped with the 64-bit Microsoft Windows 10 operating system, 16 GB RAM, and Intel(R) Core(TM) i5-8250U CPU.
+To evaluate the efficiency of our proposed solution, the utilization of computing resource \eqref{E11}, the total energy consumption Eq. \eqref{E1}, and the participant utility Eq. \eqref{equ:9} of our proposed scheme with these of benchmark schemes are compared under four different settings, i.e., the computational complexity $\vartheta^{t}_{i}$, the number of UAV $n$, and the number of time slots $\tau$.
 The powers of UAV hovering and other parameters are listed in Table \ref{tab:table2} \cite{sohail2019energy}.

-Moreover, in order to reflect the advantages of proposed method, we compare the performance of the proposed approach with the following alternatives, i.e., the cooperation-based grand coalition method \cite{aditya2021coalitional} and the noncooperation-based Nash equilibrium method \cite{chen2019collaborative} as the benchmarking method.
-Grand coalition means all UAVs cooperate with each other for task offloading in MED.
-Nash equilibrium means the UAV independently provides task offloading services for MED, requiring a careful evaluation of its utility in multi-UAV.
+Moreover, in order to reflect the advantages of proposed method, we compare the performance of the proposed approach with the following alternatives, i.e., the cooperation-based grand coalition method \cite{9390406} and the noncooperation-based Nash equilibrium method \cite{chen2020joint} as the benchmark method.